Skip to content

 Local development guide

-This guide provides instructions for setting up and using local development features, such as development tracing.
+This guide provides instructions for setting up and using local development features for Gemini CLI.

-You can view dev traces using either Jaeger or the Genkit Developer UI.
+You can view traces using Genkit Developer UI, Jaeger, or Google Cloud.

 Genkit provides a web-based UI for viewing traces and other telemetry data.